markomirosavljev/fastapi-cognito/README.md

 You can provide all required settings in **.yaml** or **.json** files, or your global BaseSettings file.
-Note that userpools field is Dict, **FIRST** user pool in a dict will be set as default automatically if userpool_name is not provided in CognitoAuth object initialization.
+Note that userpools field is Dict, **FIRST** user pool in a dict will be set as default automatically if userpool_name is not provided in CognitoAuth object.
 All fields shown in example below, are also required in .json or .yaml file (with syntax matching those files.)

 You should also import BaseSettings from pydantic if you are going to use global BaseSettings object.
-* Provide settings that are mandatory for CognitoAuth library.
+* Provide settings that are mandatory for CognitoAuth to work.
 You can provide one or more userpools.

 ```python